BinghamtonCoRE/bikeshare/CONTRIBUTING.md

 ###Pull Requests
 * If you include changes to frontend you should probably include screenshots.
-* Run pylint on your code while developing as this is what we use during our Travis Build
+* Run pylint on your code while developing as this is what we use during our Travis Build.
-* Follow [PEP8 standards](https://www.python.org/dev/peps/pep-0008/) when adding new code
+* Follow [PEP8 standards](https://www.python.org/dev/peps/pep-0008/) when adding new code.
-* Code should not fail unit tests unless for a good reason
+* Code should not fail unit tests unless for a good reason.
 * Include helpful docstring comments.
 See the [Style Guide](#style-guide) in the appendix.
 * Tag it appropriately.
 See the [Tags Guide](#tags-guide) in the appendix.
 * `# TODO ...`'s are ok, but there should probably be an issue opened for them if they are merged.